 1. Use a condom every time you have sex.

-2. Ask your partner if he or she has ever had a sexually transmitted disease.
+2. Ask your partner if they have ever had a sexually transmitted disease.

-Most people who have genital herpes don't know they're infected, so ask whether he or she has had any other sexually transmitted disease.
+Most people who have genital herpes don't know they're infected, so ask whether they have had any other sexually transmitted disease.
 People with a history of STDs are more likely to have genital herpes.

 It may be awkward, but it's important to be honest with each other.
-Your partner may be afraid to tell you the truth if he or she fears a negative reaction.
+Your partner may be afraid to tell you the truth if they fear a negative reaction.
 If your partner feels comfortable talking with you, you'll be more likely to get straight answers.

-3. Ask your partner about his or her sexual history.
+3. Ask your partner about their sexual history.